 "Good, that means we raised you correctly."

 Uncle Theodore rested his chin in his hand.
-I stared back and took note of every line, and wrinkle on his sun-burnt face.
+I stared back and took note of every line, and wrinkle on his sunburnt face.
 The way his two front teeth bit down on his chapped lips, as he pondered what to say.

-Papi reached across, and brushed a few strands of hair away from my eyes.
+Papi reached across and brushed a few strands of hair away from my eyes.

 "You'll understand soon enough," he whispered.

 I nodded.
 I felt the annoyance and semi-anger in Dr. Francis' tone when he tossed his napkin on the table.
 The way Uncle Dylan pushed away from the table.
 The deep creases in the corners of Uncle Theodore's eyes.
 They weren't mad at me for asking the question.
 They were remembering the events that made them decide to never marry.
-In that moment I understood everything.
+At that moment I understood everything.
 They wanted to marry, but couldn't.
-Something had prevented them from taking wives...and by nightfall I would know.
+Something had prevented them from taking wives...and by nightfall, I would know.